San Bernardino, California: Rail

 Amtrak's Southwest Chief, operating between Los Angeles and Chicago, has one daily train in each direction that stops at the San Bernardino station.

 San Bernardino is served by the Metrolink regional rail service.
-Two lines serve the city: the Inland Empire-Orange County Line and the San Bernardino Line.
-The San Bernardino Transit Center in the downtown area is where passengers can connect with BRT, and regular bus service from MARTA, Omnitrans, and VVTA.
+Two lines serve the city: the Inland Empire–Orange County Line and the San Bernardino Line.
+The San Bernardino Transit Center in the downtown area is where passengers can connect with the sbX Green Line BRT, and regular bus service from MARTA, Omnitrans, and VVTA.

-Arrow is an under construction passenger rail link to neighboring Redlands that is expected to open in 2022.
-Trains will begin at the San Bernardino Transit Center and make an additional stop at Tippecanoe Avenue before continuing into Redlands.
+Arrow is a passenger rail link to neighboring Redlands that opened in 2022.
+Trains begin at the San Bernardino Transit Center and make an additional stop at Tippecanoe Avenue before continuing into Redlands.

 From 1941 to 1947, the city was served by the Pacific Electric Upland–San Bernardino Line.

 Airports

 San Bernardino International Airport is physically located within the city and provides commercial passenger air service.
 The airport is the former site of Norton Air Force Base which operated from 1942 – 1994.
 In 1989, Norton was placed on the Department of Defense closure list and the majority of the closure occurred in 1994, with the last offices finally leaving in 1995.
 Several warehouses have been, and continue to be, built in the vicinity.

 The facility, itself, is within the jurisdiction of the Inland Valley Development Agency, a joint powers authority, and the San Bernardino Airport Authority.
 Hillwood, a venture run by H. Ross Perot Jr., is the master developer of the project, which it calls AllianceCalifornia.
 The airport currently offers commercial passenger service out of its both the domestic and international terminals.